Dems trying to include help for immigrants in Biden plan

 WASHINGTON (AP) — Senate Democrats were preparing to try letting millions of immigrants stay temporarily in the U.S. as part of the party’s massive economic plan, people involved in the effort said Thursday, as the White House released an outline of President Joe Biden’s trophy domestic legislation.

+While that effort’s odds of succeeding were unclear, supporters were celebrating Biden’s inclusion of $100 billion for immigration programs in his pared-down framework.
+Yet there was also confusion over the immigration money’s prospects.

+Helping immigrants has long been a major goal for progressive Democrats.
+That is not lost on the White House and party leaders laboring to corral the near-unanimous Democratic support they’ll need to push Biden’s long-stalled economic package through Congress.

-For the third time this year, Democrats were planning to ask the Senate parliamentarian whether an immigration proposal could be inserted into their package of social and environmental initiatives.
+For the third time this year, Democrats were planning to ask the Senate parliamentarian whether language helping millions of migrants could be inserted into their social and environmental measure.
 It would let migrants who arrived in the U.S. before 2011 and who lack permanent legal status apply for a permit letting them stay and work for five years.

 The permit could be renewed for a second five years and would protect them from deportation and also potentially let them travel abroad.
 It would not establish a new way for them to gain legal permanent residency or citizenship.